kosctelecom/horus/README.md

 - supports pushing results to Kafka, Prometheus and InfluxDB in parallel
 - devices, metrics and agents are defined on a postgres db and can be updated in real time
 - the dispatcher is the only one connected the db
-- can make ping (via fping) and snmp queries
+- can make ping statistics a la smokeping (with fping) in addition to snmp polling
 - the agents receive their job requests from the controller over http and post their results directly to Kafka and the TSDB
 - composite OID indexes are supported: index position is defined with a regex
 - related snmp metrics can be grouped as measures
 - profiles can be defined to group a list of measures specific to a type of device

-Horus is currently used at [Kosc Telecom](https://www.kosc-telecom.fr/en/home/) to poll 2K+ various devices (switches, routers, DSLAM, OLT) every 10 minutes, with up to 10K metrics per device.
+Horus is currently used at [Kosc Telecom](https://www.kosc-telecom.fr/en/home/) to poll 2K+ various devices (switches, routers, DSLAM, OLT) every 5 minutes, with up to 10K metrics per device.

 ## Architecture overview